Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Related Work

 \subsection{Subgraph Preconditioners}

 Our work builds on a remarkable approach to solving linear systems in Laplacian matrices introduced by Vaidya~\cite{Vaidya}.
 Vaidya demonstrated that a good preconditioner for a Laplacian matrix $A$ can be found in the Laplacian matrix $B$ of a subgraph of the graph corresponding to $A$.
 He then showed that one could bound the condition number of the preconditioned system by bounding the dilation and congestion of an embedding of the graph of $A$ into the graph of $B$.
-By using preconditioners obtained by adding edges to maximum spanning trees, Vaidya developed an algorithm that finds $\epsilon$-approximate solutions to linear systems in \sddm-matrices with at most $d$ non-zero entries per row in time $O ((d n)^{1.75} \log (1 / \epsilon ))$.
-When the graph corresponding to $A$ had special structure, such as having a bounded genus or avoiding certain minors, he obtained even faster algorithms.
+By using preconditioners obtained by adding edges to maximum spanning trees, Vaidya developed an algorithm that finds $\epsilon$-approximate solutions to linear systems in \sddmz-matrices with at most $d$ nonzero entries per row in time $O ((d n)^{1.75} \log (1 / \epsilon ))$.
+For matrices whose corresponding graphs have special structure, such as having a bounded genus or avoiding certain minors, he obtained even faster algorithms.
 For example, his algorithm for solving planar systems runs in time $O ((d n)^{1.2} \log (1 / \epsilon ))$.

 As Vaidya's paper was never published and his manuscript lacked many proofs, the task of formally working out his results fell to others.
-Much of its content appears in the thesis of his student, Anil Joshi~\cite{Joshi}, and a complete exposition along with many extensions was presented by Bern \textit{et. al.}~\cite{SupportGraph}.
+Much of its content appears in the thesis of his student, Anil Joshi~\cite{Joshi}.
+Chen and Toledo~\cite{ChenToledo} present an experimental study of Vaidya's preconditioners, and a complete exposition of Vaidya's work along with many extensions was presented by Bern \textit{et. al.}~\cite{SupportGraph}.
 Gremban, Miller and Zagha~\cite{Gremban,GrembanMillerZagha} explain parts of Vaidya's paper as well as extend Vaidya's techniques.
 Among other results, they find ways of constructing preconditioners by \textit{adding} vertices to the graphs.
 Maggs \textit{et. al.}~\cite{MaggsEtAl} prove that this technique may be used to construct excellent preconditioners, but it is still not clear if they can be constructed efficiently.